SuperDARN/DDWG/FAQ.md

     1. Let Kevin Krieger know what your globus ID is to be invited to have read-only access the SuperDARN endpoint (an endpoint is like a server in the context of Globus).

+In addition to this, there is a utility python script so you can automate transfers using Globus.
+Please see documentation and the script here: <https://github.com/SuperDARNCanada/globus>

 ## How can I see what data is available on the mirrors?
 If you have access to Globus, you can download a listing of all the RAWACF files by navigating to the directory `/config/raw_hashes/`.
 This directory contains symlinks to the